awolverp/cachebox/README.md

 - `cache`: Specifies a cache that handles and stores the results. if `None` or `dict`, `FIFOCache` will be used.

-- `key_maker`: Specifies a function that will be called with the same positional and keyword arguments as the wrapped function itself, and which has to return a suitable cache key (must be hashable).
+- `key_maker`: Specifies a function that will be called with the same positional and keyword arguments as the wrapped function itself.
+It has to return a suitable cache key (must be hashable).

 - `clear_reuse`: The wrapped function has a function named `clear_cache` that uses `cache.clear`
                  method to clear the cache.
 This parameter will be passed to cache's `clear` method.